Find Accommodation in South Africa

 A few of my friends have been talking about Maynardville Park of late.
 It seems that the park has undergone something of a facelift and the children's play area in particular is now definitely worth a visit.
 Besides, we're all waiting in anticipation for the next outdoor production of Shakespeare.

-Maynardville Park is in on the corner of Church and Wolfe Street in Wynberg, for those of you who haven't been there, with one of the main entrances at the end of Wolfe Street, which runs through Chelsea Village.
-Chelsea Village, also known as Old Wynberg Village and Little Chelsea (although it has no 'official' name on the map), is a gorgeous little strip of prettily preserved historic buildings filled with décor shops, café's, an old-fashioned and rather prominent red postbox, and all the trappings of a typical little English Village – bouganvillea and climbing roses predominate.
+Chelsea Village, also known as Old Wynberg Village and Little Chelsea (although it has no ‘official’ name on the map), is a gorgeous little strip of prettily preserved historic buildings filled with décor shops, café’s, an old-fashioned and rather prominent red postbox, and all the trappings of a typical little English Village – bouganvillea and climbing roses predominate.

-The village apparently got its name from the many artists, interior decorators and furniture designers who made the village their home during the 1950s because it reminded people of London's rather bohemian Chelsea.
-Neither Chelsea in London, nor Wynberg's little village, are bohemian any longer.
-Properties here are worth a lot more than the average struggling artist can afford, but the village has maintained an element of bohemian chic, and the furniture designers and interior decorators persist, in amongst a collection of restaurants, pubs and business.
+The village apparently got its name from the many artists, interior decorators and furniture designers who made the village their home during the 1950s because it reminded people of London’s rather bohemian Chelsea.
+Neither Chelsea in London, nor Wynberg’s little village, are bohemian any longer.

 The village is heritage-rich and a walk round the lovely interlinking lanes and four major roads in Chelsea are charning and a wonderful way to spend a morning.